Vote Securely and Safely in 2022

 HeadCount is here to help!
 We’ve launched a new resource called " Vote in My State" to help you vote safely during the COVID-19 outbreak.
 You’ll find answers for your questions about voting by mail in your state, like:

 • Do I need an excuse to vote absentee?

 • When is the deadline to request an absentee ballot?

 • When is the deadline for a ballot to be mailed in or received by my state?

 • Does my state allow permanent absentee voting for future elections?

 You have the option to vote by mail, from the comfort of your home, without being within 6 feet of anyone.
 But vote-from-home standards vary by state.
 We hope to see many states rapidly expand their systems in the coming months.

-Here's the link to our Vote From Home page:
+Here's the link to our " Voting in My State" page: